alexandrabrown/tutorial/README.md

 ---

-If you want to generate the presentation on your compute, you need to
+If you want to generate the presentation on your computer, you need to

 1. Install exerslide globally.
 Exerslide is using Node, you can install it via [npm](https://www.npmjs.com/):